HowProgrammingWorks/SelfAssessment/Skills/Paradigms.md

 ## Multi-paradigm programming

 - Theory
-  - Procedural programming
+  - Procedural programming 🖐️ used
-  - Imperative programming
+  - Imperative programming 🖐️ used
-  - Structured programming
+  - Structured programming 👂 heard
-  - Non-structured programming
+  - Non-structured programming 👂 heard
-  - Functional programming
+  - Functional programming 🖐️ used
-  - Prototype-based programming
+  - Prototype-based programming 👂 heard
-  - Object-oriented programming
+  - Object-oriented programming 🖐️ used
-  - Object-based programming
+  - Object-based programming 👂 heard
-  - Generic programming
+  - Generic programming 🎓 known
-  - Concurrent computing
+  - Concurrent computing 👂 heard
-  - Asyncronous programming
+  - Asyncronous programming  🖐️ used
-  - Parallel programming
+  - Parallel programming 🖐️ used
-  - Reactive programming
+  - Reactive programming 👂 heard
-  - FRP (Functional-reactive)
+  - FRP (Functional-reactive) 👂 heard
-  - Automata-based programming
+  - Automata-based programming 👂 heard
-  - Domain-specific languages
+  - Domain-specific languages 👂 heard
-  - Multi-paradigm programming
+  - Multi-paradigm programming 👂 heard
-  - Metaprogramming
+  - Metaprogramming 👂 heard
-  - Actor model
+  - Actor model 🎓 known
 - OOP basics
-  - constructor
+  - constructor 🖐️ used
-  - new
+  - new 🖐️ used
-  - Static method
+  - Static method 🖐️ used
-  - Method
+  - Method 🖐️ used
-  - Async method
+  - Async method 🖐️ used
-  - Getters, Setters
+  - Getters, Setters 🖐️ used
-  - Public fields
+  - Public fields 🖐️ used
-  - Private fields
+  - Private fields 🖐️ used
-  - Field declarations
+  - Field declarations 🖐️ used
-  - Inheritance
+  - Inheritance 🖐️ used
-  - Parent class
+  - Parent class 🖐️ used
-  - Polymorphism
+  - Polymorphism 🖐️ used
-  - Abstract class
+  - Abstract class 🖐️ used
-  - Interface
+  - Interface 🖐️ used
-  - Encapsulation
+  - Encapsulation 🖐️ used
-  - Hidden class
+  - Hidden class 🖐️ used
-  - Object form
+  - Object form 🖐️ used
-  - instance
+  - instance 🖐️ used
-  - Introspection
+  - Introspection 🖐️ used
-  - Reflection
+  - Reflection 🖐️ used
 - Patterns
-  - Singleton
+  - Singleton 🎓 known
-  - Factory Method
+  - Factory Method 🖐️ used
-  - Abstract Factory
+  - Abstract Factory 🎓 known
-  - Adapter
+  - Adapter 🎓 known
-  - Observer
+  - Observer 🖐️ used
-  - Strategy
+  - Strategy 🖐️ used
-  - Facade
+  - Facade 🎓 known
-  - Proxy
+  - Proxy 🎓 known
-  - Chain of Responsibility
+  - Chain of Responsibility 🎓 known
-  - Command
+  - Command 🎓 known
-  - Iterator
+  - Iterator 🖐️ used
-  - State
+  - State 🖐️ used
-  - Bridge
+  - Bridge 🖐️ used
-  - Builder
+  - Builder 🎓 known
-  - Prototype
+  - Prototype 🎓 known
-  - Composite
+  - Composite 🎓 known
-  - Decorator
+  - Decorator 🎓 known
-  - Flyweight
+  - Flyweight 🎓 known
-  - Mediator
+  - Mediator 🎓 known
-  - Memento
+  - Memento 🎓 known
-  - Template Method
+  - Template Method 🎓 known
-  - Visitor
+  - Visitor 🖐️ used